tedneward/Azgaarnoth/Classes/Wizard/Voidmancy.md

 # Arcane Tradition: Voidmancy
 Voidmancy is the dangerous field of study of the dark and aberrant things that lie on the edge of reality.
 Things that stretch the mental fortitude of those that wish to see into the beyond.
-Many describe it as the discovery of knowledge that no mortal is meant to know, and the sheer number of madness-inducing contacts with such places and beings suggests there’s some merit to this theory.
+Many describe it as the discovery of knowledge that no mortal is meant to know, and the sheer number of madness-inducing contacts with such places and beings suggests there's some merit to this theory.

 Voidmancers seek to uncover these hidden truths in a methodical and--theoretically--safe way, through the rigid study of abjurations to protect themselves, and divinations to limit discoveries to manageable slivers.
 Voidmancers believe that scholars, cultists, and warlocks that touch the other side, do so recklessly, and thus they are consumed.
 Voidmancers believe that strict adherence to methodology and mental discipline, allows them to ward off a similar fate.